 Smart Space Solution for Workflow Optimization

 Collecting and analyzing data related to complex assets is a challenging task.
 Softengi has developed and designed a Smart Space Solution.
-Due to the IoT technology, it gains valuable data about objects and people within the given space and visualizes these data in a user-friendly manner with the help of a web or mobile application.
+Due to IoT technology, it gains valuable data about objects and people within the given space and visualizes these data in a user-friendly manner with the help of a web or mobile application.
 Besides advanced visualization, easy-to-use interface, and convenient remote control, the solution provides smart automated alerts.
-The system knows which notifications are prioritized, when it is the best time to send push notifications, and in which case an alert should be given immediately.
+The system knows which notifications are prioritized when it is the best time to send push notifications, and in which case an alert should be given immediately.
 As a result, the Smart Space provides users exclusively with relevant content, leaving out any unnecessary irritating information.

-IoT-powered Asset Tracking
+IoT-Powered Asset Tracking

 By designing an asset tracking system for the oil and gas industry, Softengi faced a problem with data visualization of complex operational processes.
 In their nature, oil and gas companies are very asset-intensive, which makes it difficult for designers to provide a clear view across all assets.
-Softengi managed to develop a consistent and clear app interface, which provides users with real-time data and up-to-date reports visualized in various forms such as graphs, tables, dashboards etc.
+Softengi managed to develop a consistent and clear app interface, which provides users with real-time data and up-to-date reports visualized in various forms such as graphs, tables, dashboards, etc.